kobitz/gw2kombat/README.md

 - Able to scale crosshairs in settings.

-- Crosshair rotates based on cursor movement.
+- Crosshair Rotates based on cursor movement.

 - Rubber banding of the mouse cursor, has a neat effect.
-Elasticity variable has a slider so you can choose how loose it feels. default (6) is recommended personally.
-Set Elasticity slider to 1 to lock cursor to center.
+Elasticity variable has a slider so you can choose how loos it feels. default is recomended personally.

 - Modifying the axis the cursor is drawn on, making the camera move faster or slower than the crosshair. (hard to explain, better to just mess with the crosshair perspective slider if you wanna know what I mean). default is recommended.

 - Support for Windowed as well as Windowed Fullscreen Mode.
 Does not work in Fullscreen.

 - Has a voice program built in that tells you when its on or locked. has support for multiple languages, still haven't made it easy to switch though.
 Will prolly eventually add more voice stuff and translation options so its multilingual or something.
-Change volume in Windows Volume Mixer if it's too loud or you want to turn the sound off.

 Scared of ban?